-- 265. In September 2016, the Ministry of Defence requested that, in the event that planning permission is granted, a condition be imposed requiring a vibration assessment to be carried out and submitted to the Local Planning Authority.
+- 257. In September 2016, the Ministry of Defence requested that, in the event that planning permission is granted, a condition be imposed requiring a vibration assessment to be carried out and submitted to the Local Planning Authority.
 In April 2017, however, the Ministry of Defence altered its position which, at the time, was as follows: - "I have reviewed, and taken advice on, the position we have adopted in the past. - Obviously, noise is, in itself, a vibration of the air.
 Sound waves enter the ear; affect various bones, membranes, and fluids; and, as a result, trigger a nerve response.
 Disturbance from noise is subjective, and some people can be more affected than others. - People may become more aware of the disturbance through the transfer of the noise to a building or structure; this is known as Noise-Induced Structural Vibration (NISV).
 The most sensitive parts of a structure to airborne noise are the windows.
 Though less frequent, plastered walls and ceilings can also be sensitive.
 NISV may annoy occupants because of secondary vibrations (e.g. rattling of objects such as crockery, ornaments, and hanging pictures) and can also be noticed when window panes vibrate when exposed to high levels of airborne noise.
 Therefore, noise surveys should take into consideration the effect of NISV on those who will occupy, use, and/or visit the proposed development if planning permission is granted. - In many cases it is difficult to separate aircraft NISV from that created by other sources, e.g. road traffic and commercial/industrial activity.
 Even if military aircraft are identified as the source of vibration it is unlikely that a single overpass will result in damage to property; the degree of NISV is often exacerbated due to poor repairs and/or maintenance (e.g. loose roof tiles, poorly installed windows, lack of loft insulation etc.).
 While we remain concerned that people using and occupying some properties near RAF Lakenheath will experience some vibration, because of the factors I have summarised above, it is my intention that we focus on the effects of noise and do not, unless absolutely necessary, refer to vibration in the future."

-- 266. Since those comments were received in 2017, the Defence Infrastructure Organisation has withdrawn all objections expressed previously to the planning application (including in relation to aircraft noise). - 267.
+- 258. Since those comments were received in 2017, the Defence Infrastructure Organisation has withdrawn all objections expressed previously to the planning application (including in relation to aircraft noise). - 259.
 There is no evidence of past or current issues and/or property damage attributable by vibration caused by military aircraft.
-Officers' are not aware of any issues in this regard from their own experiences, including discussions with relevant Building Control and Environmental Health Officers. - 268.
-Without any evidence of harm or potential harm caused by vibration to the development proposals, it is considered unjustifiable to request vibration assessments from the applicant. - 269.
+Officers' are not aware of any issues in this regard from their own experiences, including discussions with relevant Building Control and Environmental Health Officers. - 260.
+Without any evidence of harm or potential harm caused by vibration to the development proposals, it is considered unjustifiable to request vibration assessments from the applicant. - 261.
 The effects of vibration from military aircraft activities on future occupiers of the proposed dwellings is likely to be perceived as opposed to having a tangible effect.
-Experience of the effects of vibration has the potential to impact upon ones reasonable enjoyment of their property, but the impacts are unlikely to be significant, particularly at this site which is outside the loudest noise contour and a good distance away from the runways and exit flight paths of RAF Lakenheath where aircraft noise and vibration is likely to be at its greatest. - 270.
+Experience of the effects of vibration has the potential to impact upon ones reasonable enjoyment of their property, but the impacts are unlikely to be significant. - 262.
 In this case, given the lack of evidence to substantiate any vibration impact concerns to this site, it is your Officer's view that only limited weight be attached to the potential harm.